vidya13/Automation/README.md

-Go to that folder and run the below commands

-   Bundle Install and then run the below to execute test
+Go to that folder and run `Bundle Install' and then run the below to execute test

    rspec /Users/vidya.narasimhan/vidya/Automation/spec/feature/stepdefinition/test.rb'